konfou/konfou.github.io/_posts/2021-04-14-yu-gi-oh-card-game-for-classic-anime-viewers.md

 ## Link

-A {% include yugipedia.html page='Link  Monster' %} applies effects that
-its lit-up  red _link  arrows_ point  to.
+A {% include  yugipedia page='Link Monster' %} applies  effects that its lit-up red _link arrows_ point to.
 The number of the arrows is equal to the number  of monsters required  to summon  it.
 This number  is called _link  rating_.
 It is  summoned  from  the  extra  deck by  using  the materials written  at its card description  text.
 They do not  have DEF rating and can never be in defense position.
 Taking control of one moves it to the  main monster zone and when  it goes back this is  the zone it